timflutre/QLife2025/simulations/readme.md

 Individual are selected based on their probability to have offsprings, i.e their fitness.
 The fitness of an individual is calculated using its phenotype, via an exponential fitness function: $e^{-(P - optimum)^2 / \sigma^{2}_{w}}$.
 This function means that the farther the phenotype of an individual is from the optimum phenotype, the lower the fitness.
-This decrease of the fitness also depends on the width varW of the function: the smaller varW is, the stronger the selection will be.
+This decrease of the fitness also depends on the width $\sigma^{2}_{w}$ of the function: the smaller varW is, the stronger the selection will be.

 The phenotype $P$ is calculated via adding a genetic contribution G to an environmental contribution $E$.
 The genetic contribution (or breeding value) is the part of the phenotype that will be transmitted to the next generation while the environmental contribution is a noise drawn from a normal distribution.